Over the next week, when you interact with people outside of your normal realm,

 If someone is in a service role toward us (a clerk, a wait person), do we always take the time to treat them like a person and not the role that they’re in at that moment in time?

 It’s important to see one another when we’re looking at each other.
-In this world where again and again on my travels, I see companions sitting at a table with their faces bent over smartphone reading something so much more important than the human being beside them, I agonize over missed moments to connect.
+In this world, I see companions sitting with their faces bent over smartphone reading something more important than the human being beside them.
+My heart agonizes over missed moments to connect.

 We have to teach our children to see.